-TURP is a type of surgery used to treat a benign enlargement of the prostate, also known as BPH (benign prostatic hyperplasia).
-This surgical treatment removes prostate tissue to relieve pressure on the urethra.
+TURP is surgery to treat a benign enlargement of the prostate, or BPH (benign prostatic hyperplasia).
+This surgery removes prostate tissue to relieve pressure on the urethra.
 This helps relieve symptoms, such as:

 Decreased urinary stream

 TURP is the most common procedure for the treatment of BPH.
 But certain other procedures also help relieve BPH symptoms.
 Your health care provider may do one of these instead of TURP.
 They include TUIP (transurethral incision of the prostate), TUNA (transurethral needle ablation), or laser ablation.
-If you will have one of these procedures, your health care prvoider can tell you more about it.
+If you will have one of these procedures, your healthcare provider can tell you more about it.
 Your preparation and experience during surgery will be similar to TURP.

-Your health care provider will tell you how to prepare for your procedure.
-For instance, you may be asked to stop taking certain medications a few days before the procedure.
+Your healthcare provider will tell you how to prepare for your procedure.
+For instance, you may be asked to stop taking certain medicines a few days before the procedure.
 You may be asked not to eat or drink anything after the midnight before surgery.
 Be sure to follow any special instructions you’re given.

 The surgeon inserts a cystoscope (a thin, telescope-like device) into your urethra.
 This device lets him or her see the blocked part of the urethra.